hpc-carpentry/tuning_lammps/_episodes/05-accelerating-lammps.md

 {: .callout}

 ### How much speedup do you expect for GPU package?
 Well, there is no 'one-line' answer for this.
 This can depend on many things starting from the hardware specification to the complexities involved with a specific problem that you are simulating.
-However, for a given problem one can tune in the run time parameters to extract most out of a hardware.
-In the following section, we'll discuss some of these tuning factor for the simplest LJ-systems.
+However, for a given problem one can always optimize the run-time parameters to extract most out of a hardware.
+In the following section, we'll discuss some of these tuning parameters for the simplest LJ-systems.

+The primary aim for this following exercise is:
+  * To get familiar with the methodology of calling an accelerator package in a LAMMPS run
+  * To get a primary understanding of the various commandline arguments that can control how a job is distributed among cpus/gpus, how to control cpu/gpu communications, etc. etc.
+  * To get an initial idea on how to play with different run-time parameters to get an optimum performance.
+  * Finally, one can also make a fair comparison of performance between a *regular* LAMMPS run, GPU package and a Kokkos implementation of GPU functionality.
+  * Moreover, this exercise will also help the users to extend the knowledge of using the *package* command so that they can figure out by themselves how to use other accelerator packages in LAMMPS.
+With help of the verbose LAMMPS manual, I believe that it won't be that difficult!

+ In the following section, we'll leran to use GPU package in LAMMPS.

 ### Invoking GPU package
-So, the first thing that we need to know is how can we invoke GPU package in a LAMMPS run.

-Before starting, things to check for:
+So, the first thing first!
+Before starting, you must ask the following questions:
- 1. You have access to a node with a GPU
+ 1. Do I have an access to a computing node having a GPU?
- 2. LAMMPS is built with the GPU package
+ 2. Is my LAMMPS binary is built with GPU package?
+If the answer to these two questions is a *yes* then we you can proceed to the following section.

-> ## How to invoke a package in LAMMPS?
+> ## How to invoke a package in LAMMPS run?
 >
-> This is quite important to learn In order to use these accelerator packages (USER-INTEL, USER-OMP, GPU, KOKKOS) in your LAMMPS run, you need to know a specific command called ```package```.
+>  To call an accelerator packages (USER-INTEL, USER-OMP, GPU, KOKKOS) in your LAMMPS run, you need to know a LAMMPS command called ```package```.
 You can learn about this command in detail from the [LAMMPS manual](https://lammps.sandia.gov/doc/package.html).
 >
-> The syntax to use hte ```packagae``` command in a LAMMPS input file is: ```package style args```
+> The basic syntax of this command is:
+> > *package style args*
+>
-> > ```style``` describes what kind of package you will be using for your run.
-There are four different packages available currently (versdion 3Mar20): *gpu*, *intel*, *kokkos* and *omp*.
+> >  ```style``` provides you to choose the accelerator package for your run.
+There are four different packages available currently (versdion 3Mar20):
+> >   * *gpu*: This calls the *GPU package*
+> >   * *intel*: This calls the *USER-INTEL* package
+> >   * *omp* : This calls the *USER-OMP* package
+> >   * *kokkos*: This calls the *Kokkos* package
+> >
-> > It's quite obvious that you need to use ```gpu``` *style* for invoking GPU package.This style comes with many *arguments* as listed below:
+> > This is quite obvious that you need to use *gpu* as *style* for invoking the GPU package for your LAMMPS run.
 > >
 > > | arguments | | | |
 > > |-----------------|